Click here for a Whitaker Point Trail Map

 Please, PLEASE use extreme caution in this area.
 See that little nose-like nook on the end of the rock?
 Do not stand or sit here.
 It slopes downward more than it appears to and is very narrow---the precipice can send you into a vertigo spin in a heartbeat.
 Also, Whitaker Point (and anywhere along the surrounding bluffline) is not a place for horseplay.
 Those with a rambunctious spirit need to humble their hearts and err on the side of safety and conservative behavior.
 We've seen the tragic end that carelessness or inadvertent misjudgement can bring and we just don't want you or someone you love added to that short, but sad list of victim's names.

 Take Hwy 43 South to Hwy 21.
 Turn left.
 Go about two miles to the Boxley Bridge that crosses the Buffalo River.
-Turn right onto an unmarked gravel road and go about 6 miles.
+Turn right onto gravel road #9560 and go about 6 miles.
 About 1/4-mile from the trailhead, you'll pass the Cave Mountain Church & Cemetery on the right.
 Trailhead parking is limited, so if you're arriving on a Saturday (especially in the spring and fall), expect to have to park along the roadside.
-This road is traveled by more than a few locals going to and from work.
-When the trailhead parking area is full, thank you for parking your vehicle so that it does not obstruct traffic.
+When the trailhead parking area is full, thank you for parking your vehicle so that it does not obstruct through traffic.

 Photo by Bernie Jungkind, CJRW of Little Rock